isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 The cost of each ART is S$15 (inclusive of Goods and Services Tax).
 Travellers will bear the cost of the tests.

-Payment is to be made at the <a href="https://go.gov.sg/QTC-ART-testing" target="_blank">Quick Test Centres (QTCs) or Combines Test Centres (CTCs)</a> through cashless modes such as Mastercard, NETS, PayNow and Visa.
+Payment is to be made at the <a href="https://go.gov.sg/QTC-ART-testing" target="_blank">Quick Test Centres (QTCs) or Combined Test Centres (CTCs)</a> through cashless modes such as Mastercard, NETS, PayNow and Visa.
 Cash will not be accepted.

 #### 4. What are the test centres that travellers can go to for their Day 3 and Day 7 ARTs?